han-yaeger/yaeger-tutorial/README.md

     }
 ```

-:computer: Add this entity to the Level, by using the `setupEntities()` method, but also pass the instance to
+:computer: Add this entity to the Game Level, by using the `setupEntities()` method, but also pass the instance to
 the constructor of Hanny.
 This way Hanny has access to the `HealthText` Entity and can call the method `setHealthText(int)`
 whenever her health changes.